 The amelioration of skilled movements observed with cortical treatment with ChABC together with the lack of maladaptive forms of plasticity underscores the importance of cortical plasticity in functional recovery from stroke.
 Furthermore, treatments targeting CSPGs could be effective in restoring motor function not only after traumatic lesions of the spinal cord, but also in cortical stroke patients.

+Funding

-Funding: This work was supported by the EU 7th Framework Programme [FP2007-2013] under grant agreements no 223326 and 223524, the EXTRAPLAST IIT project, and MIUR-PRIN.
-The authors declare no competing financial interests.
+This work was supported by the EU 7th Framework Programme [FP2007-2013] under grant agreement nos.
+223326 and 223524, the EXTRAPLAST IIT Seed project, and MIUR-PRIN.